colebh03/jasper-green-operations/README.md

 ### Invoice Generation

-Completed service information can be converted into a customer-facing invoice.

-The application:
+One of the larger additions to the original project was automated PDF invoice generation.

+When an invoice is requested, the application:

 1. Retrieves the related customer, property, crew, service, and payment data
 2. Renders the Razor invoice view into HTML
 3. Sends the rendered HTML to the PdfMyHtml API
 4. Polls the external conversion job until processing completes
-5. Returns the generated PDF to the user
+5. Downloads and returns the generated PDF to the user

+This feature required connecting application data, Razor rendering, JSON serialization, an external API, asynchronous HTTP requests, and file generation into one workflow.

 The API credential is stored outside version control through local development configuration.

 ### Public Website

-The project also includes a responsive public website for the fictional Jasper Green brand, including:
+The project also includes a separate public-facing website for the fictional Jasper Green company.

+It includes:

 - Home, About, and Contact pages
 - Residential and commercial service information